 It is the ideal choice if you don’t anticipate using your stroller all that much whilst you are away.
 The car seat meets all of the necessary safety requirements and it will carry your child from birth to 13kgs, although realistically, as a stroller this is better suited for younger babies up to around 18 months.

 - Amazing car seat and stroller in one

 - Rain cover sold separately

 We hope that you have enjoyed our review of the best strollers for travel and have found just the stroller that you are looking for.
 Each of the strollers that we have looked at has their own strengths and weaknesses.

-Our overall favourite is the Baby Jogger City Tour Compact which we feel is the best all-rounder and has covered all of the bases well enough to be your main stroller.
+Our overall favourite is the Bugaboo Ant which we feel is the best all-rounder and one of the best compact strollers around.
+It has covered all of the bases so well that it shouldn’t be thought of as just a travel stroller and is good enough to be your main stroller.

-We are still blown away by just how small the XSS Compact Stroller is and if you are looking for a travel specific stroller that will be used on easy terrain this is the perfect choice, you can easily tuck it in your day backpack and stroll around town, no one would ever know that you even had a pushchair with you!
+We are still blown away by just how small the GB Pockit Stroller is and if you are looking for a travel stroller that will be used on easy terrain this is the perfect choice, you can easily tuck it in your day backpack and stroll around town, no one would ever know that you even had a pushchair with you!

 Have you taken a stroller away with you?
-Was it useful or did it just sit in the car boot for the whole trip?
 Let us know how you got on in the comments below.